Working out while being on the lemonade diet

 Your lemonade diet consists of fresh organic lemon juice, maple syrup, cayenne pepper, and purified water.
 A dietician would ideally prescribe this master cleanse schedule for a period of 10-14 days.
 This detox diet is strictly for cleansing your body from toxins and flushing them out.
 Removal of impurities from your system and providing rest to the alimentary system are the two principal purposes of a lemonade diet.
 But many nowadays follow this diet for losing weight.

-This could be substantiated by the fact that this diet is free from protein, fat or carbohydrates and does not contribute to muscle repair or tissue building.
+This could be substantiated by the fact that this diet is free from protein, fat, or carbohydrates and does not contribute to muscle repair or tissue building.
 Only minute percentages of minerals and vitamins are all that you could be getting from this diet.

 Exercise and master cleanse

-Light cardio exercises like walking, running, stretching, biking, swimming, tai chi, and yoga are recommended if you are on a detox program like lemonade diet.
+Light cardio exercises like walking, running, stretching, biking, swimming, tai chi, and yoga are recommended if you are on a detox program like a lemonade diet.
 These exercises enhance blood circulation and in the process releases impurities and excessive toxins from our bodies.
 Moderate or heavy exercises must be refrained from as they involve muscle breakdown that could only be repaired through protein intake.
-On an average, an adult male needs 0.84gm of protein for every 1kg of body mass, while an adult woman requires 0.75gm.
-As lemonade diet does not contain any protein, there is no chance of muscle tissues getting repaired.
+On average, an adult male needs 0.84gm of protein for every 1kg of body mass, while an adult woman requires 0.75gm.
+As the lemonade diet does not contain any protein, there is no chance of muscle tissues getting repaired.

 Please read Master Cleanse for detailed guide and recipe.